What is a Pacific Herring?

 - Eelgrass and kelp beds – essential herring habitat – may be damaged from excess sediment or chemical pollution

-- Estuaries that provide important rearing and spawning habitat for herring are often filled in for development
+- Estuaries that provide important rearing and spawning habitat for herring are often damaged by urban development

 How can I help protect Pacific Herring?

-For information on protecting Pacific Herring, please visit our How Can I Help section.
+For information on protecting Pacific Herring, please visit our How Can I Help?